-Chicago Utility Assistance Programs.
+Chicago Utility Bill Assistance Programs.
 Chicago winters can be brutal, and if you don’t plan, you could find yourself in a tough spot in the winter.
 That’s why it’s essential to know about some of the heating and utility assistance programs available in Chicago for low-income families.
 This way, when the temperatures drop (often), you’ll know where to turn for help with your heating or utility bills.

 Where to Get Utility Assistance in Chicago

 Many low-income families have difficulties paying for utilities during the winter months.
 With the difficulties the US has been experiencing after the pandemic and inflation, this winter may be highly challenging.
 Many may need emergency assistance with a utility bill or rent.

 However, there are utility assistance programs in Chicago, and we encourage you to reach out to them to get all the help you need.
 Please do not wait until you are in danger of having your utilities disconnected to get help.
 Below you can find the information you need to stay warm this winter.

 Low-Income Heat and Energy Assistance Program (LIHEAP)